 This small, shrubby pine has a slow growth rate and an unusual growth form that adds character to a landscape.
 It can be planted under power lines and close to your house, as long as it gets plenty of sunlight.

 This is a virtually flawless choice for landscapes.
 It grows well in sandy soil, tolerates clay, and it is remarkably disease- and insect-resistant.
 It also has a very fragrant Christmas tree aroma.

 Native to Nevada, this cold-hardy pine grows at a medium rate and has a long lifespan.
 It’s a great choice for a specimen or heritage tree as well.
 Like most pines, though, it prefers sandy soil and doesn’t tolerate poorly drained soils.
 If you have heavy clay soil, it may not be a good choice.

 Native Tree–Utah Juniper

 We’re especially fond of the Utah Juniper.
-This evergreen grows in abundance in some of our favorite rock climbing areas like Indian Creek in Southeast Utah.
-Sometimes it’s the only tree species in sight, complementing the stark red-orange desert with its shrubby green foliage all year long.
+This evergreen grows in abundance in some of our favorite rock climbing areas like Indian Creek in Southeast Utah, but it's also native to Nevada and other places in the Great Basin region.
+In some areas of its range, it’s the only tree species in sight, contrasting the stark desert landscape with its shrubby green foliage all year long.